-Motif Administration program provides complete configuration and management facilities for CS/AIX in an easy-to-use interface for graphical X-terminals.
+- DLUR support has been extended to sessions that use generic SNA, secondary LU 0, and LUA API. - DDDLU (Dynamic Definition of Dependent LUs) enables CS/AIX to dynamically define LUs to VTAM systems, reducing the need for host configuration.
+This function is sometimes known as SDDLU(Self-Defining Dependent LUs), - Motif Administration program provides complete configuration and management facilities for CS/AIX in an easy-to-use interface for graphical X-terminals.
 This program simplifies CS/AIX administration and provides online help for configuration and management tasks.
 Configuration changes made using the Motif administration program, the command-line administration, and the NOF (Node Operator Facility) API are applied immediately to the node configuration file.

 CS/AIX provides enhanced APIs that are more compatible with the APIs provided by members of the Communications Server family running on other operating systems.
 (Older API support is continued for existing applications; but you should write new applications using the new APIs.)
-CS/AIX now includes the following new or changed application programming interfaces (APIs):
+CS/AIX includes the following application programming interfaces (APIs):

-The new LUA API enables application programmers to write applications that communicate with host applications at the request unit and response unit (RU) level, and to send and receive data on both the SSCP-LU session and the PLU-SLU session.
+The LUA API enables application programmers to write applications that communicate with host applications at the request unit and response unit (RU) level, and to send and receive data on both the SSCP-LU session and the PLU-SLU session.
 This API can be used to support LU 0, 1, 2, or 3 communication with the host.

-NOF API can be used to write applications that administer CS/AIX configuration and management resources.

-The newCommon Programming Interface for Communications (CPI-C) provides CPI-C 2.0+ support and is backwards compatible with existing CPI-C applications written for CS/AIX.

-The new advanced program-to-program communication (APPC) API supports LU 6.2 communication using either independent sessions for peer-to-peer communication or dependent sessions for host communication.

-Common Service Verb (CSV) API provides utility verbs that enable an application program to perform functions such as character set conversion and trace file control.

-The newMS (Management Services) API supports network messaging functions.
+- NOF API can be used to write applications that administer CS/AIX configuration and management resources. - The Common Programming Interface for Communications (CPI-C) provides CPI-C 2.0+ support and is backwards compatible with existing CPI-C applications written for CS/AIX. - The advanced program-to-program communication (APPC) API supports LU 6.2 communication using either independent sessions for peer-to-peer communication or dependent sessions for host communication. - Common Service Verb (CSV) API provides utility verbs that enable an application program to perform functions such as character set conversion and trace file control. - The MS (Management Services) API supports network messaging functions.

-Host On-Demand, Web-based access to 3270 applications

-In addition to LAN and SDLC connections, Communications Server for AIX also supports direct channel attachment from a mainframe to a RS/6000 or SP2 system, over a Block Multiplexer or ESCON channel, allowing the RS/6000 or SP2 to be used as a high-capacity network controller.
+In addition to LAN and SDLC connections, Communications Server for AIX also supports direct channel attachment from a mainframe to a pSeries or SP2 system, over an ESCON channel, allowing the pSeries or SP2 to be used as a high-capacity network controller.

-Communications Server for Windows NT
+Communications Server for Linux PRPQ